-Defamation refers to the communication or publication of material which negatively affects the reputation of another entity or individual.
+Defamation refers to the communication or publication of material which negatively affects the reputation of another entity or individual causing serious harm in accordance with section 10A of the Victorian Defamation Act 2005.
 The defamatory communication may occur as the result of a deliberate and unjustified attack on the reputation of another person or organisation, or it may occur accidentally, without intent to cause harm.

-Defamation is governed by the Victorian Defamation Act 2005 , which came into effect on 1 January 2006.
-Under the Act, defamation is unlawful and constitutes grounds for legal action.
+Under the Defamation Act 2005, defamation is unlawful and constitutes grounds for legal action.
 The function of the Defamation Act 2005 is to uphold the good reputation of individuals and organisations by creating a deterrent to unjust defamation as well as providing compensation to those who have been defamed.

 Traditionally, there are two types of defamation:

 - Slander – defamatory communications that exist in transient formats, such as spoken words.